Professor Keith Brown

 Simon has close working relationships with academic researchers in Europe, North America and Asia, holding visiting Research Fellowships in leading research institutes in Tokyo, Paris, Berlin, Graz, Texas, Leuven, California and Singapore.
 This research agenda has been funded by Research Council, European and Industry Funds spread across the social sciences (ESRC) and engineering (EPSRC), and across environmental (Global Environmental Change) and economic themes (Cities and Economic Competitiveness).

-Head, School of Law, Professor Geraint Howells
+Professor Geraint Howells

 Geraint Howells is Professor of Commercial Law in the School of Law.
 He joined the University of Manchester in 2008 having previously been a Professor at the Universities of Lancaster and Sheffield.
 He became Head of School of Law at the start of the 2011/12 academic year.